trab-ml/nestjs/doc/JOURNEY.md

     export class AppModule {}
     ```

-    The module to choose (here app one), should be the one in which the filter (HttpExceptionFilter in the example above) is defined
+    The module to choose (here app one), should be the one in which the filter (HttpExceptionFilter in the example above) is defined.

+  - We could also use [**dependency injection**](https://docs.nestjs.com/fundamentals/custom-providers) (Have to test!).

 - [Catch everything](https://docs.nestjs.com/exception-filters#catch-everything)